maeager/Agilent2Dicom/README.md

 ```
 #!bash

-[eagerm@m2102 Agilent2Dicom]$ ./fid2dcm.sh -i inputdir.fid -o outputdir.dcm -v -m -p  -g 1.0
+[eagerm@m2102 Agilent2Dicom]$ ./fid2dcm.sh -i inputdir.fid -o outputdir.dcm -v -m -p -k -g 1.0
 ```

-The enhanced DICOM files of the raw reconstruction will be stored in outputdir.dcm.
+The enhanced DICOM files of the raw reconstruction will be stored in "outputdir.dcm".
 A Gaussian filter with sigma=1.0 is used on the real and imaginary components of the reconstructed image.
-The magnitude and phase of the Gaussian filtered image will be stored in outputdir-gaussian-mag.dcm and outputdir-gaussian-pha.dcm, respectively.
+The magnitude and phase of the Gaussian filtered image will be stored in
+<outputdir>-gaussian-mag.dcm and <outputdir>-gaussian-pha.dcm,
+respectively.
+The -k argument saves the k-space data to a MATLAB mat file (<outputdir>-ksp.mat).

 ## Advanced usage ##